100 years ago, a type 1 diabetes diagnosis was terminal – learn how far we’ve come

 The effect was noticed immediately.
 According to Banting’s very own records “the boy became brighter, more active, looked better and said he felt stronger.”

 Leonard Thompson lived another 13 years using insulin.
 Unfortunately, at just 27-years-old, Leonard passed away due to pneumonia, which was thought to be a complication of his diabetes.

 100 years on

-In 2021, we’re acknowledging this significant milestone and renewing our commitment to moving, and eventually removing the needle for T1D.
+We’re acknowledging this significant milestone and renewing our commitment to moving, and eventually removing the needle for T1D.
 Let’s make type 1 diabetes a memory, not a milestone.

 JDRF welcomes decision to extend availability of Fiasp on the PBS